shahanakattil/ai-in-a-day/06-ml-in-databricks/README.md

     ![ADF for lab6](./media/paramoutputs.png)

-1. Now on the left side you will be having your notebook and the results, as in this Notebook we are creating few expermients in the databricks and in Azure Machine learning.
-Once you go thorough from the cells output, you will be having the direct URL's to launch the experments and model details
+1. Now on the left side you will be having your notebook and the results, as in this Notebook we are creating few experiments in the databricks and in Azure Machine learning.
+Once you go thorough from the cells output, you will be having the direct URL's to launch the experiments and model details

     ![ADF for lab6](./media/notebookoutput.png)